 Is it OK to sleep with a door and window closed?

 For some sleepers, closed windows and doors can help maintain a consistent room temperature and reduce external noise, creating a quieter and more comfortable sleeping environment.
-However, it is essential to ensure proper ventilation and air circulation in the room to prevent stuffiness and promote a healthy sleep atmosphere.
-It’s also important to make sure the room is temperature-controlled.
+But there must be proper ventilation and air circulation in the room to prevent stuffiness for a healthy sleep atmosphere.

 Sleeping with your door closed can also enhance fire safety by preventing the rapid spread of smoke and flames.
-In case your smoke alarm sounds, it’s crucial to be prepared.
-Ensure you have a well-thought-out plan that includes escape routes from each room and a designated meeting spot outside your home for all family members.
+But ensure you have a well-thought-out plan that includes escape routes from each room and a designated meeting spot outside your home for all family members.

 Is it okay to sleep with the bedroom door open?